The Reality of the Great British Empire, Part 1: Standing on the Shoulders of Slaves

 This stage was by far the most dependent on various factors: the character and intentions of the enslaver and how strict they were; the nature of the work the captive was given and the environment they had to do it in; the health and physical strength of the captive; and also their courage, i.e. whether or not they would attempt to escape or rebel.

 Upon arrival at their enslaver's property, the enslaved would be given a new, "less barbaric" name that was simpler to remember and/or pronounce for British people, erasing as much as possible of their African identities.
-There is an extremely poignant scene that has always stuck with me from the BBC drama Roots (the newer one, aired in 2016) in which the main character, Kunta Kinte is lashed repeatedly with a spiked whip after refusing to respond to the name "Toby", given to him by his captors.
+This extremely poignant scene has always stuck with me from the BBC drama Roots in which the main character, Kunta Kinte is lashed repeatedly with a spiked whip after refusing to respond to the name "Toby", given to him by his captors.
 The scene lasts a full three and a half minutes before Kunta Kinte gives in and submits to the overseer, who throughout the scene has been yelling at him that his name is Toby and that he is nothing more than animal property.
 Even after Kunta Kinte finally says "Toby", the overseer continues to whip him until he says it loudly enough for everyone to hear.
 It is a scene that I had to force myself to watch whilst feeling physically sick, and I'm not often queasy watching violent scenes on-screen.

 Captive life also meant living under a series of legal restrictions in addition to literally being property.
 Of course, when put simply, they had zero legal rights - their status was considered to be equal to livestock and therefore their lives were a matter of economic concern as opposed to social concern.
 The enslaved could marry one another (with permission) but this was not binding in the eyes of the law, so they could still be separated without legal issues if one of them was sold.
 Any children were automatically the property of their parents' captor; no-one was born free.
 Again, it almost goes without saying that many enslavers sexually abused and raped female captives, resulting in countless mixed-race children who were rarely accepted into the White family.
 It was also common for enslaved people to be sold without warning, and there were almost no restrictions on the mistreatment of Black people.
 In Antigua, it was even legal to kill a slave until 1723.
 Those who were accused of committing crimes (not necessarily proven to have done so) were regularly lynched.